-Make your own non-toxic homemade sunscreen with this easy homemade sunscreen recipe.
-Popular sunscreen lotions and sunscreen products contain unhealthy ingredients which we can easily avoid by making our own.
+Make your own non-toxic homemade sunscreen lotion bars with this easy homemade sunscreen lotion bar recipe.
+Popular lotions and products contain unhealthy ingredients which we can easily avoid by making our own.

-I was inspired by Robin Konie of Thank Your Body to make non-toxic homemade sunscreen after reading her eBook, Toxic Free.
+I was inspired by Robin Konie of Thank Your Body to make non-toxic homemade lotion bars after reading her eBook, Toxic Free.
 However, I love the tallow lotion bars (recipe from Mommypotamus’ DIY Beauty eBook) I have been making because I can easily travel with them.
-I decided to try my hand at a recipe for a non-toxic homemade sunscreen lotion bar using similar ratios as the tallow bars, but use shea butter and coconut oil to provide some natural SPF as recommended by Robin.
+I decided to try my hand at a recipe for a non-toxic homemade lotion bar using similar ratios as the tallow bars, but use shea butter and coconut oil to provide some natural protection as recommended by Robin.

 - 1/2 cup shea butter